promann/purdue-ironhacks/README.md

 The `GET` method means that we fetch information from the server, while the `POST` means we post information to the server side.

 The routes may have associated controllers which are located in the `app/controllers` directory.

+#### Qualtrics integration

+All the quizes created on the Qualtrics platform have a snippet of JavaScript which stores the user data in the response (as known as *Embedded data*).

+We store the `user_email` and the `user_id` which are sent in the url.

+The code in the Qualtrics quizes is set in the last block, last question (which may happen to be an empty question, used for tracking):

+TODO

+This approach is being used for all the quizes: the sign up survey and the other technical quizes.

 #### Login / Register Process